-- (1) The Finnish Immigration Service enters the applicant's right of residence into the Register of Aliens and issues a fixed-term or permanent residence card.
-(501/2016) - (2) A registered right of residence and a fixed-term or permanent residence card is withdrawn by the Finnish Immigration Service.
-It also decides, on application, on non-withdrawal of the registration of right of residence or of a residence card in the case referred to in section 165(4).
-(501/2016) - (3) The Finnish Immigration Service decides on an entry ban under section 170.
-(973/2007) - (4) The provisions of sections 151 and 152 apply to the competence of the authorities to make decisions on removal from the country.
+The Finnish Immigration Service enters the applicant's right of residence into the case management system for immigration matters and issues a fixed-term or permanent residence card.
+(620/2020)

+A registered right of residence and a fixed-term or permanent residence card is withdrawn by the Finnish Immigration Service.
+It also decides, on application, on non-withdrawal of the registration of right of residence or of a residence card in the case referred to in section 165, subsection 4.
+(501/2016)

+The Finnish Immigration Service decides on imposing an entry ban under section 170.
+(973/2007)

+The provisions of sections 151 and 152 apply to the competence of the authorities to make decisions on removal from the country.

-Enforcing removal of Union citizens or their family members from the country members from the country.
+Enforcing removal of Union citizens or their family members from the country